 We offer worship services every Saturday at 4:00 pm

-Sunday, July 18, 9:30 am Kirkland Town Park Our hybrid services allow people to attend worship in-person in our church building or through Zoom at their homes.
+We look forward to the return of hybrid services allowing people to attend worship in-person in our church building or through Zoom at their homes.
+For more, click here.

 Compline, sometimes referred to as night prayer, is the last prayer of the day in many liturgical traditions, including the Episcopal church.
 It is traditionally said or sung prior to retiring for the day.
 Many people from our St. James’ family helped to create this short, peace filled service.
 We hope that you will watch it often and that it will enhance your personal worship.